Skip to Content

 Methodology

-• Tax data sources: State refund averages sourced from official IRS Statistics of Income data for tax years 2024 and 2025.
+• Tax data sources: State refund averages sourced from official IRS Statistics of Income data for the 2025 filing season (2024 tax year).
 All figures represent federal tax refunds only.
+2025 tax year data will be published by the IRS later in 2026.

 • Industry statistics: Historical comparisons and inflation adjustments compiled from the Tax Foundation, Congressional Research Service, and IRS data on tax policy changes.